D-2 to E-7: The Visa Conversion Roadmap Foreign Graduates Actually Need

 How to talk to your employer about E-7

-According to a NOVAsia analysis of KITA and Saramin survey data, nearly half of Korean firms do not fully understand E-7 eligibility rules, and one-third report difficulty navigating the process.
-This means the person across the desk from you may know less about this visa than you do after reading this guide.
+According to a NOVAsia analysis of KITA and Saramin survey data, nearly half of Korean firms do not fully understand E-7 eligibility rules, and one-third report difficulty with the process.
+The person across the desk from you may know less about this visa than you do after reading this guide.

 What to bring to the conversation